The Belmont Cinema: Conversion to a cinema

-In 1910, the Trades Hall was converted into a permanent cinema called the Coliseum.
-It was refurbished and reopened as the New Kinema in 1921.
+In 1910, the Trades Hall was converted into a permanent cinema called the Coliseum, which opened on 22 August of that year.
+It was refurbished and reopened as the New Kinema on 11 April 1921.
 After another refurbishment in 1935, it was renamed the Belmont Cinema.
-It closed in 1953, and the building was converted into a warehouse.
+It closed on 29 March 1952, and the building was converted into a warehouse.

 Picturehouse Cinemas ownership

-The building reopened under lease to Picturehouse Cinemas as the Belmont Picturehouse in September 2000, after a major refurbishment by Aberdeen City Council with assistance from the National Lottery and Scottish Screen.
+The building reopened under lease to Picturehouse Cinemas as the Belmont Picturehouse on 15 September 2000, after a major refurbishment by Aberdeen City Council with assistance from the National Lottery and Scottish Screen.

 After some turmoil and uncertainty, the lease for exploitation on the Belmont to Picturehouse was extended in April 2011 for a further ten years.
 However, with the purchase of Picturehouse Cinemas by Cineworld, the company were forced to sell the Belmont due to a ruling by the Competition Commission that it had created unfair competition in the city.

 Centre for the Moving Image ownership

 In April 2014, Centre for the Moving Image (CMI) took over the lease and renamed the premises Belmont Filmhouse as a sister cinema to the Edinburgh Filmhouse.
 It closed in October 2022 when CMI ceased trading and entered administration.